 The oldest rocks on Earth are now thought to be around four billion years old.
 That would be the age of Earth’s solid crust.
 The planet itself probably formed about four-and-a-half billion years ago.
 As for the rest of the universe — most astronomers nowadays favor the Big Bang theory.
 That’s the idea that not only matter — but also space and time– were born in a primordial explosion.

 The Big Bang theory isn’t proven, but astronomers say that it’s likely — so they think that the universe is about 14 billion years old.
-So — to answer the question — that’s about 14 billion years for the age of the universe — and about 4 1/2 billion years for the age of planet Earth.
+So — to answer the question how old is the Earth in contrast to the rest of the universe — that’s about 14 billion years for the age of the universe — and about 4 1/2 billion years for the age of planet Earth.

 Nobel e-Museum (A wonderful resource) – The Age of the Sun